Technozamazing/aqua_boat/README.md

 <h2>Code</h2>
-You can find the code in the file boat_control.ino.
+You can find the code in the file <a href="https://github.com/Technozamazing/aqua_boat/tree/main">aqua_boat</a>.
 Below are the key functions used:

 <ul>
   <li>